 If you have symptoms or questions about Coronavirus (COVID-19), call 1-844-NYC-4NYC to connect to a medical provider.
 The service is free and available seven days a week from 9am–9pm.
 You can also call 311 anytime.
 New Yorkers get care regardless of immigration status or ability to pay.

-All New Yorkers are now required to wear a mask or face covering when out in public and in situations where they can’t stay 6 feet away from others.
+New Yorkers ages 2 and older should continue to wear a mask or face covering when out in public and in situations where they can’t stay 6 feet away from others.
+Learn about face coverings.

 New or expecting parents

 For information on COVID-19 for Guidance for people who are pregnant, breastfeeding, or caring for newborns, read NYC Health’s guidance.
 (Also available in: Español, Русский, 繁體中文, 简体中文, Kreyòl ayisyen, 한국어, বাংলা, Italiano, Polski, ײִדיש ,العربية, Français, اردو ,فارسى, ελληνικά, עברית, हिन्दी,日本語, नेपाली, Português, ਪੰਜਾਬੀ (India), ਪੰਜਾਬੀ (Pakistan), Tagalog, ไทย, བོད་པ་, and Tiếng Việt.)

 It’s more important than ever to get on-time vaccinations for your child.
 Some clinics offer curb-side shots for safety.
 Learn more about vaccine schedules and payment support, or call 311 to find a health care provider.

 School and Child Care